GeoJSON Alignment

 While the Location Protocol is a container for location information, its fields map logically to concepts within the GeoJSON standard.
 The primary goal is to carry GeoJSON data as a verifiable payload.

-The table below illustrates the direct mapping between Location Protocol's core fields and their GeoJSON counterparts when locationType is set to geojson.
+The table below illustrates the direct mapping between Location Protocol's core fields and their GeoJSON counterparts when location_type is set to geojson-point.

 | Location Protocol Field | GeoJSON Equivalent | Description |